 - So Delicious Coco Whip or another dairy free whipped topping

 Dairy Free Chocolate Pudding.

-Whisk together the corn starch, organic cane sugar, and cocoa powder in a heavy bottomed pot.
+- Whisk together the corn starch, organic cane sugar, and cocoa powder in a heavy bottomed pot.

 - Once it is thick enough to coat a spoon, stir in the dairy free chocolate chips and vanilla and reduce the heat to low.
 Stir to make sure the chocolate chips melt.

 - Pour the pudding into a heat safe glass bowl and let it cool for about an hour, then transfer to the refrigerator.
 If you want to avoid a skin forming on the top of the pudding, place plastic wrap directly on top of the pudding.

-Let it cool in the refrigerator for at least three hours, then enjoy!
+- Let it cool in the refrigerator for at least three hours, then enjoy!